PeppeL-G/course-material/src/courses/introduction-to-script-programming/laboratory-work.md

 ### Present your work
 Present your work to a teacher at a lab session.
 Be prepared to explain how your solutions and implementations work, and be prepared to answer any question the teacher might have about your code.
 It is good to practice this in advance (alone or with a friend).

-When the teacher is satisfied with your presentation, upload your Python files to the assignment Lab 5 on Canvas ([TSPG17](https://ju.instructure.com/courses/4205/assignments/22881), [TSTG17](https://ju.instructure.com/courses/4199/assignments/22975)).
+When the teacher is satisfied with your presentation, upload your Python files to the assignment [Lab 5 Code](https://ju.instructure.com/courses/6982/assignments/38536) on Canvas.
 The teacher will then approve you on that assignment.